-- Benthal Primary recognises that children's welfare is paramount.
-Good safeguarding and child protection practice and securing good outcomes for children relies on a positive, open and honest working partnership with parents/carers; - Whilst we may, on occasion, need to make referrals to Children and Families Service without consultation with parents, we will make every effort to maintain a positive working relationship with them whilst fulfilling our duties to protect children; - We will rely on the MASH Consultation Line to inform our decision making regarding seeking consent from parents/carers regarding seeking consent to share information; - Children will be given a proper explanation (appropriate to age & understanding) of what action is being taken on their behalf and why; - We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties; - The Designated Safeguarding Lead will determine which members of staff 'need to know' personal information for the purpose of supporting and protecting the child(ren) on the principle of those working directly with children will need to know more; - Staff will not be enabled to further share this information further without the expressed permission of the DSL.
+- Benthal Primary School recognises that children's welfare is paramount.
+Good safeguarding and child protection practice and securing good outcomes for children relies on a positive working partnership with parents/carers; - Whilst we may, on occasion, need to make referrals to Children and Families Service without consultation with parents, we will make every effort to maintain a positive working relationship with them whilst fulfilling our duties to protect children; - We will rely on the Hackney MASH Consultation Line, when necessary, to inform our decision making regarding seeking consent from parents/carers and seeking consent to share information; - Children will be given a proper explanation (appropriate to age & understanding) of what action is being taken on their behalf and why; - We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties; - The Designated Safeguarding Lead will determine which members of staff 'need to know' personal information for the purpose of supporting and protecting the child(ren); with the principle that those working closely with children will need to know more; - Staff will not be enabled to further share this information without the expressed permission of the DSL.